tetris245/ULTRAbc/README.md

 Changes for future version

+* improved the no-whisper mode when it is forced by a BCX rule that is active only if some conditions are satisfied
 * Removed link to A Discord server in the uhelp command
 * Improved the code to update the results of the uroom command when the no-escape mode has been forced by devious locks